SAFTI Military Institute: Goh Keng Swee Command and Staff College

 The Goh Keng Swee Command and Staff College (GKSCSC), formerly known as the Singapore Command and Staff College (SCSC), conducts the 41-week Command and Staff Course for regular officers and the 32-week National Service Command and Staff Course for reservist officers who have demonstrated potential for senior appointments.
 Every year, officers from other countries are invited to attend the Command and Staff Course.
 As of October 2009, 170 officers from 24 countries had completed the course alongside officers from the Singapore Armed Forces.

 The college started conducting its first Command and Staff Course in 1969 and was officially opened in February 1970 by Prime Minister Lee Kuan Yew at Fort Canning.
 It was relocated to Marina Hill in the 1970s and Seletar Camp in the 1980s before it moved to its current location within the SAFTI Military Institute in 1995.
 In 2011, it was renamed after Goh Keng Swee, Singapore's first Minister for Defence.

 SAF Advanced Schools

-The three SAF Advanced Schools (SAS)—Army Officers' Advanced School (AOAS), Naval Officers' Advanced School (NAS), and Air Force Officers' Advanced School (AFAS)—conduct advanced courses for officers and military experts from all three branches of the Singapore Armed Forces (SAF).
+The three SAF Advanced Schools (SAS)—Army Officers' Advanced School (AOAS), Naval Officers' Advanced School (NAS), Digital and Intelligence Officers’ Advanced School (DIAS) and Air Force Officers' Advanced School (AFAS)—conduct advanced courses for officers and military experts from all three branches of the Singapore Armed Forces (SAF).
 They started in September 1968 when the Ministry of Defence set up the School of Advanced Training for Officers (SATO) after the first batch of officer cadets at SAFTI were commissioned.
 SAFTI's first commandant, Brigadier-General Kirpa Ram Vij, was among the first trainees at SATO.
 SATO was later renamed Army Officers' Advanced School and the schools for the Navy and Air Force were subsequently established.
 Courses conducted by the SAF Advanced Schools include the Company Tactics Course, Advanced Infantry Officers' Course, and Battalion Tactics Course.